C0D3D3V/bbb-dl/README.md

   -ao, --audio-only     Extract only the audio from the presentation, do not generate video.
   -sw, --skip-webcam    Skip adding the webcam video as an overlay to the final video.
 This will reduce the time to generate the final video
   -swfd, --skip-webcam-freeze-detection
                         Skip detecting if the webcam video is completely empty.
 It is assumed the webcam recording is not empty.
-This will reduce the time to generate the final video
+This will reduce the time to generate the final video -sa, --skip-annotations
-  -sa, --skip-annotations
                         Skip capturing the annotations of the professor.
 This will reduce the time to generate the final video
   -sc, --skip-cursor    Skip capturing the cursor of the professor.
 This will reduce the time to generate the final video -sz, --skip-zoom      Skip zooming into the presentation.
-All presentation slides are rendered in full size, which may result in sharper output video.
+All presentation slides are rendered in full size, which may result in sharper output
+                        video.
 However, consequently also to smaller font.
   -bk, --backup         Downloads all the content from the server and then stops.
-After using this option, you can run bbb-dl again to create the video based on the saved files
+After using this option, you can run bbb-dl again to create the
-  -kt, --keep-tmp-files
+                        video based on the saved files -kt, --keep-tmp-files
                         Keep the temporary files after finish.
 In case of an error bbb-dl will reuse the already generated files
   -v, --verbose         Print more verbose debug information --ffmpeg-location FFMPEG_LOCATION
                         Optional path to the directory in that your installed ffmpeg executable is located (Use it if ffmpeg is not located in your system PATH)
-  -ncc, --no-check-certificate
+  -scv, --skip-cert-verify
+                        Suppress HTTPS certificate validation -ais, --allow-insecure-ssl
+                        Allow connections to unpatched servers.
+Use this option if your server uses a very old SSL version.
+  -uac, --use-all-ciphers
+                        Allow connections to servers that use insecure ciphers.
+Use this option if your server uses an insecure cipher.
+  -ftv FORCE_TLS_VERSION, --force-tls-version FORCE_TLS_VERSION
-                        Suppress HTTPS certificate validation --version             Print program version and exit --encoder ENCODER     Optional encoder to pass to ffmpeg (default libx264) --audiocodec AUDIOCODEC
+                        Force the client to use a specify tls version.
+E.g: TLSv1_3 --version             Print program version and exit --encoder ENCODER     Optional encoder to pass to ffmpeg (default libx264) --audiocodec AUDIOCODEC